About

 Public Philosophy

-I'm also the co-host (with Lewis Williams) of the Philosopher's Nest podcast.
-Together, we interview philosophy PhD students and ask them about their work and experiences in the (weird) world of academic philosophy.
+From 2022-2025 I co-hosted the Philosopher's Nest podcast (with Lewis Williams).
+Together, we interviewed philosophy PhD students and asked them about their research and experiences in the (weird) world of academic philosophy.